krisahil/give/README.md

   },
   "public": {
     "dev": "****TEST****", // If you are using this settings.json file on the dev side include this text, if on the live side, leave it blank.
-    "URL": "giving page URL, you should use https://" "bcc_address": "this email is bcc'd anytime a gift receipt, schedule or pending email is sent", "canceled_gift_address": "group email for notifying when a recurring gift is canceled", "contact_address": "general contact email address",
-    "donor_tools_site": "Get a DonorTools site, there is a two week free trial. http://www.donortools.com.
-Then use the site name that is assigned to you.
-It should look like this https://your_name.donortools.com", "full_org_name": "For example, 'Trash Mountain Project, Inc.'", "heap_id": "If you want to use Heap to track your app analytics", "large_gift_address": "group email for notifying when gifts larger than $500 are given", "newStuffVersion": "e.g. '0.9' This is used to show the user new updates and then increment those updates.", "org_city": "Your org city",
+    "newStuffVersion": "e.g. '0.9' This is used to show the user new updates and then increment those updates.", "org_domain": "Your org domain, for example 'trashmountain.com'", "stripe_publishable: "publishable Stripe Key",
-    "org_domain": "Your org domain, for example 'trashmountain.com'", "org_donate_url": "Your org donate page URL, for example 'https://trashmountain.com/donate'", "org_ein": "Your org tax id/EIN",
-    "org_homepage_url": "Your org home page URL, for example 'https://trashmountain.com'", "org_is_501c3": true,
-    "org_mission_statement": "Developing Christ-centered environments for children and families living in trash dump communities wordldwide.", "org_name": "Your org name",
-    "org_phone": "Your org phone number",
-    "org_state": "Your org state",
-    "org_state_short": "Your org state abbreviation, for instance 'KS' for Kansas", "org_street_address": "Your org street address, for example '1555 NW Gage BLVD", "org_subdomain": "For example 'give' is the subdomain in this address -> https://give.trashmountain.com", "org_zip": "Your org zip",
-    "other_support_addresses": ["array of addresses only currently used for the new account added emails"], "stripe_publishable: "publishable Stripe Key",
-    "support_address": "support email address",
   }
 }
 ```